DotA 2 Review

 The game is generally colourful and bright, but some game elements are quite small and can be hard to identify.
 You move through the map, but the background is fairly static and only moves as your character does.
 You play from a top-down perspective, making the background primarily dirt and grass.

-Our DotA 2 Accessibility Report details 20 accessibility features:
+Our DotA 2 Accessibility Report documents 19 accessibility features:

 Thank you for using our resource, supported by AskAboutGames, ParentZone and PlayAbility Initiative.
 We are editorially independent, written by parents for parents, but welcome sponsorship, partnership and suggestions.
 Email our editor for details on these opportunities.